-Periapical Abscess Symptoms and Treatments
+Periapical Abscess: Symptoms and Treatment Options

 A periapical abscess is a localized inflammation and pus collection at the apex of a tooth root, usually caused by an infection.
 This condition is a typical dental emergency and can lead to severe pain and complications if left untreated.